pat/thinking-sphinx/real_time.md

 indexes comment_texts
 {% endhighlight %}

+#### Eager-loading Associations

+Because Thinking Sphinx is loading your records via ActiveRecord, you can define a custom scope to use - although this is only in play for bulk inserts (via `rake ts:generate`/`rake ts:regenerate`):

+{% highlight ruby %}
+# in your index definition:
+scope { Article.includes(:comments) }
+{% endhighlight %}

+This allows eager loading of associations, or even filtering out specific values.
+However, keep in mind the default callbacks don't use this scope, so a record that does not get included in this scope but is then altered will be added to your Sphinx data.

 ### Model Callbacks

 To ensure changes to your model instances are reflected in Sphinx, you'll need to add a callback: